-Soak 5 wooden skewers in water for 30 minutes.
-Pierce a skewer halfway into the bottom of each corn cob.
+- Pierce a skewer halfway into the bottom of each corn cob.
+(If using wooden skewers, soak skewers in water for 30 minutes, first.)

 - Preheat the grill to medium heat (between 350-450 degrees F).

-Place the corn directly over the heat, cover and let cook for 10 to 15 minutes, turning often, until the kernels are spotted brown.
+- Place the corn directly over the heat, cover and let cook for 10 to 15 minutes, turning often, until the kernels are spotted brown.

-Carefully remove the corn cob from the grill and transfer to a large platter.
+- Carefully remove the corn cob from the grill and transfer to a large platter.
 Smear the spread all over each corn cob, then sprinkle evenly with the topping.
 Serve immediately.